arvikon/docis-docker/README.md

 docker run --rm -v path/to/project:/srv/jekyll arvikon/docis jekyll b
 ```

-**Note:** By default, Jekyll operates in the `development` [environment](https://jekyllrb.com/docs/configuration/environments/).
+By default, Jekyll operates in the `development` [environment](https://jekyllrb.com/docs/configuration/environments/).
 If you want to build a Jekyll site in a different environment, for example `production`, use a bit modified command:

 ```console
 docker run --rm -v path/to/project:/srv/jekyll arvikon/docis sh -c "JEKYLL_ENV=production jekyll b"